Henry Friendly: Nomination to the Second Circuit

-Upon the election of Dwight D. Eisenhower as president in 1952, Friendly sought out an opportunity for judicial appointment.
+After the election of Dwight D. Eisenhower as president in 1952, Friendly sought out an opportunity for judicial appointment.
 Decades of private practice had begun to take a toll on his mental health; cases for Pan Am before the CAB were, he believed, monotonous and unsatisfying.
 Attorney General Herbert Brownell Jr., with whom Friendly worked with during his days at Harvard Law, began searching for potential candidates to the Court of Appeals for the Second Circuit.
 It was recommended that Friendly take up a preliminary appointment on the district court, but he eschewed a position, having previously attended it as a disappointed spectator.

 I think there have been not more than two occasions during the long period I have served as a judge when I have felt it permissible to write a letter in favor of anyone for judicial appointment.
 However, I feel so strongly that the Second Circuit would be greatly benefitted by the appointment of Mr. Henry J. Friendly that I cannot forbear writing you to express my hope that you may see fit to fill the vanacy now existing in the Circuit by selecting him.
 I have not the slightest doubt that as a Circuit Judge he would be an addition to our court, as great as, if not greater than, anyone else you could choose; not only because of his unblemished reputation and high scholarship, but because of his balanced wisdom and wide outlook.